theaniketraj/pulse/Docs/introduction.md

-# What is Pulse Dashboard?
+# What is Pulse?

-**Pulse Dashboard** is a developer-first observability tool designed to bring real-time application insights directly into your Visual Studio Code environment.
+**Pulse** is a developer-first observability tool designed to bring real-time application insights directly into your Visual Studio Code environment.

 ## The Problem